 BC Researcher, Undergraduates Pursue ‘Neighborhood Science’ Study in Boston

-A two-year, $200,000 National Science Foundation award will enable Boston College students and faculty to install sensors to track air quality in Boston neighborhoods and relay the data to storefront windows they plan to convert into large touch screen displays.
+CHESTNUT HILL, MA (May 2013) – With funding from the National Science Foundation, Boston College students and faculty install sensors to track air quality in Boston neighborhoods and relay the data to storefront windows they plan to convert into large touch screen displays.